danitnegbi92/Authentication-System/README.md

 5. This project has Lombok dependency.

-   If you want to avoid seeing errors in the project you can add Lombok plugin to your IDE.
+   If you want to avoid seeing errors of Getters and Setters methods in the project, you can add Lombok plugin to your IDE.
    It will still run without the plugin.